Phuket by Canoe

-I had left the party crowds of Patong to see the other side of Phuket, where we crossed a serene countryside through laidback Phuket Town to join Phuket Sea Canoes on a day trip to explore Phang Nga Bay, an area that is part of the Ao Phang Nga National Park, protected for its natural beauty and ecological importance to the area.
+I had left the party crowds of Patong to see the other side of Phuket.
+We crossed a serene countryside through laid back Phuket Town to join Phuket Sea Canoes on a day trip to explore Phang Nga Bay.
+This is an area that is part of the Ao Phang Nga National Park, protected for its natural beauty and ecological importance to the area.
 Dotted with limestone islands, or islets, each a distinct sculpture out of the sea so beautiful that it has been the backdrop of many movies such as ‘The Beach’ and of course, 007 The Man with the Golden Gun, of whom an island is now named after.
 I had come with expectations of the big open sea, now I am no longer sure what I had signed up for.

 “It’s air!
 Do you feel it?
 We are here!”

-‘Here’ was yet another 200 meters ahead of us but I saw the light at the end of the tunnel and a wave of relief washed over me.
-Twenty minutes earlier, my claustrophobic husband had already retreated back out of the tunnel to the safety of a nearby beach, unable to handle the disorienting feeling of complete darkness.
-I patiently floated along, allowed my eyes to slowly adjust into darkness and now back to light, and trusted that Souk would eventually deliver me to the paradise he had promised.
+‘Here’ did not begin for another 200 meters ahead of us.
+Then I saw the light at the end of the tunnel and a wave of relief washed over me.
+Twenty minutes earlier, my claustrophobic husband had already retreated back out of the tunnel to the safety of a nearby beach.
+He did not handle the disorienting feeling of complete darkness.
+I patiently floated along, allowed my eyes to slowly adjust into darkness and now back to light.
+I trusted that Souk would eventually deliver me to the paradise he had promised.

 And what a paradise it was.
 After fifteen minutes of paddling, pushing, shoving, hissing, squeezing and sliding we emerged out of the tunnel into what I can only describe as a hidden Eden.

-We were in what is called a ‘Hong’, a collapsed cave system common across the national park, where unique eco-systems have formed over the years, home to intertidal forested wetlands, with at least 28 species of mangroves, as well as 88 bird species among the various fish, reptiles and mammals.
-What seems like just another sea-protruding island from the outside is an enclosure filled up to the cliff walls with lush tropical vegetation and wildlife.
+We were in what is called a ‘Hong’, a collapsed cave system common across the national park.
+These unique eco-systems have formed over the years.
+In addition, Hong is home to intertidal forested wetlands, with at least 28 species of mangroves.
+There flourishes 88 bird species among the various fish, reptiles and mammals.
+What seems like just another sea-protruding island from the outside exists an enclosure filled up to the cliff walls with lush tropical vegetation and wildlife.

-I could have spent my entire day drifting in this enclosed oasis and listening to the chirps and shrieks of birds and monkeys, however time was short and there were sunset cocktails to be had back on the main boat.
-So, through the same darkness and the same effort we exited back out into the open ocean.
+Most of all, I could have spent my entire day drifting in this enclosed oasis and listening to the chirps and shrieks of birds and monkeys.
+However time was short and there were sunset cocktails to be had back on the main boat.
+As a result, through the same darkness and the same effort we exited back out into the open ocean.

 “How did it go?” my husband asked as he approached our canoe.